kuzfix/LightSoakFW-Python/README.md

 - If an exception is raised during execution or the keyboard interrupt is triggered (user presses *ctrl+c*), this code will attempt to disable temperature control and reboot the hardware to stop the sequence.

 ### Temperature control
 Temperature control is done by a TEC-1091 module mounted to the main board.
 To use it with this Python software, it needs to be connected by a sepparate USB cable and the serial port specified in the *config.json* file.
 If the module is not connected, set temperature target to *"False"*.
+In this case, DUT temperature reading will be empty.

 ### Database structure